On This Page:

 - Click Choose a file.
 The File Picker pop-up window will open.

 - In the File Picker pop-up window, click Upload a file.
-Then, click Choose File to select the CSV file from your computer.
+Then, click Choose File or Browse to select the CSV file from your computer.
 Once you select the file, the name will appear next to the Attachment box.
 Click Upload this file.
 The File Picker pop-up window will close and you will see the file listed on the Import groups page.

 - Click Import groups.
 The import process will begin and a confirmation page will open.